ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/05-step-1-update-acceptance-tests-part-2.md

 <summary>Input file (top-left corner)</summary>

-A simplified file that covers the base and edge cases and ignores things that are unimportant.
+A simplified file that covers the base and edge cases, while ignoring the things that are unimportant.

 ```ts
 import { module, test } from 'qunit';